 Two simple points may illustrate how thoroughly Popper misunderstands the whole framework of Hegel’s thought.
 First, he claims that Hegel taught that “self-evidence is the same as truth” (p.
 237 ), although Hegel’s first book begins with the denial of this view and Hegel never changed his mind about this.

 The second point is more important because Hegel has so often been misunderstood in this way.
 “Hegel believes, with Aristotle, that the Ideas or essences are in the things in flux; or more precisely (as far as we can treat a Hegel with precision), Hegel teaches that they are identical with the things in flux: ‘Everything actual is an Idea,’ he says” (p.
 231 ).
-Yet one need not look farther than Royce’s helpful article on Hegel’s terminology in Baldwin’s Dictionary of Philosophy and Psychology to find that “actual” is, in Hegel’s work, a technical term (as its equivalent was in Plato’s and Aristotle’s), and that be very emphatically did not claim that Ideas — another technical term — “are identical with the things in flux.”
+Yet one need not look farther than Royce’s helpful article on Hegel’s terminology in Baldwin’s Dictionary of Philosophy and Psychology to find that “actual” is, in Hegel’s work, a technical term (as its equivalent was in Plato’s and Aristotle’s), and that be very emphatically did not claim that Ideas — another technical term

 The dictum around which these misinterpretations have been woven most persistently, beginning when Hegel was still alive, occurs in the Preface to his Philosophy of Right and reads: “What is rational, is actual; and what is actual, is rational.”

 This dictum is very similar to Leibniz’s idea that this world is the best of all possible worlds.
 Without sympathizing in the least with either of these two ideas, one should realize that both are rooted in religion.
 In the third edition of his Encyclopaedia ( 1830; §6) Hegel himself said of his epigram: